Pocketkid2/cs260fall2023/README.md

 * Require users to verify their email address
 * Add more things on the home page
 * Integrate with more websites

+## Notes for Startup HTML assignment submission

+* Created the basic HTML pages and populated them with the necessary forms, and some placeholder data where database accessing will occur
+* Deployed startup to startup.filmhub.click and simon (with some small modifications) to simon.filmhub.click